skellis46/slipbox/improvisation and the threshold of the self.md

 - [[Lynch & Troy - The Role of Nonduality in the Relationship Between Flow States and Well-Being]] - finish this sub-section with this (to shift in non-dual awareness)

 - I think mention Montero's work here -- and get into the weeds. that are her claims re pre-reflective different from nda?
 - Montero [@montero-2016-thought p.182] -- talking about proprioception, makes clear different conditions (music, with others): be clear that there is something simplified in this practice: no sight, no music, no goal (including 'good performance') ... it is pared back a long way (even to the point of not even making shapes or forms with the body).
-She writes of "immersed in this experience of movement" (p.182) -- it's a pretty good description.
+She writes of 'immersed in this experience of movement' (p.182) -- it's a pretty good description.

-> When the pleasure of expert skill does outweigh the pain, one way that dancers (and likely others) experience this pleasure is in "bodily immersion," that is, in the feeling of being in contact with every point of one's body. [@montero-2016-thought p.182]
+> When the pleasure of expert skill does outweigh the pain, one way that dancers (and likely others) experience this pleasure is in 'bodily immersion,' that is, in the feeling of being in contact with every point of one's body. [@montero-2016-thought p.182]
 - this 'being in contact' is very curious.

 > And even in cases where the only thing on one's mind is the feeling of movement, it seems that this feeling can in part comprise a sense of the self.
 In other words, there seems to at least be no direct path from bodily immersion to the loss of self. [@montero-2016-thought p.183]